calebstride/personal-site-generator/README.md

 I'll take this as a learning experience on doing proper research before starting a project.
 Plus not all my time was wasted as I got to practice my development/research skills.

 ## **Requirements**
-This requires [node.js](https://nodejs.org/en/download/) and the [markedjs marked](https://github.com/markedjs/marked) package to compile the markdown into html.
+This requires [node.js](https://nodejs.org/en/download/) and the given npm packages to compile the markdown into html.
 It also requires a web space for the html files to be hosted.

 ## **Setup**